 From Eye to “I”: Transforming Attachment and Identity with EMDR Therapy

 In Day One, participants will explore attachment and identity formation, and the relationship between family dynamics and ego structure.
-Reenactments from the family of origin, and the manifestations of ego state conflict in individual and conjoint therapy will be described.
-This paves the way to understand dissociative personality structure and its relational Manifestations.
+Reenactments from the family of origin, and their materialization as ego state conflict in individual and conjoint therapy will be described.
+This paves the way to understand dissociative personality structure and its relational manifestations.

-In Day Two, participants will learn a model for EMDR-based assessment and treatment planning using a model original to the author: The Domains of Self.
-This model allows the clinician to rapidly identify appropriate negative cognitions and predict the trajectory of the therapy.
+In Day Two, participants will learn a model for EMDR-based assessment and treatment planning using a model original to the author: The Domains of Self Experience (D.O.S.E.).
+This model allows the clinician to rapidly identify salient negative cognitions and predict the trajectory of the therapy.
 Next, participants will learn a progression of techniques to control and focus desensitization within the optimal zone of arousal.

 Participants who complete this workshop will be able to: